nathanieleh/HAB-Project-Website/README.md

 python forecast.py
 ```

-## Contributing

-See CONTRIBUTING.md for guidelines on how to contribute to this project.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.